My mornings start with coffee. Coffee and a phone call with my mom.

 I always called my mom every day

 When I was a stay at home mom with small children, I called my mom while juggling sippy cups with Blues Clues playing in the background.
-My oldest son woke up way too early and the day loomed before me endless and overwhelming.
-The call connected me to a life line, to a source of calm and comfort, a reminder of the power of a mother’s love.
+My oldest son woke up way too early and the day loomed before me endlessly and overwhelming.
+The call connected me to a lifeline, to a source of calm and comfort, a reminder of the power of a mother’s love.
 The call reminded me that the work I was doing was valuable.

 When I went back to work, I would call on my drive — thankful for cell phones this time around.
 My mom knew where I was on the road based on our connection.
 I always lost her in the same place and she would wait patiently until we could hear each other again.